Semester by the Sea

 Interests: coral reef ecology and community dynamics, environmental drivers and impacts of coral diseases, development of advance molecular technologies with field-based ecological applications, molecular profiling of bacterial communities, marine conservation and management.

-For additional information on Semester By The Sea, contact: Dr. Peter McCarthy, FAU Associate Director for Education, at email@example.com.
+For additional information on Semester By The Sea, contact: Dr. Annie Page, FAU Associate Director for Education, at email@example.com.